 I only ran into the answer by accident, and there’s surprisingly little written on such an important subject.
 The answer to the first is yes, and the answer to the second is no.

-This use is not the same, but it’s hard to argue that it isn’t a use.
+This is a novel use of the handaxe.
+It’s not what they were designed for, but it’s hard to argue that it isn’t a use.
 The Penguin Dictionary of Symbols (under “Stone”) has a ridiculously long section on thunderstones (which speaks to their ubiquity), so I’m going to identify a few things here rather than typing out all four pages:

 Thunderstones […] are symbols of thunder itself, and therefore of heavenly activity, and not of its presence or of its effects.
 (Into this category fall Parashurama’s stone axe and Thor’s stone hammer.) […] The frequency with which stones fell from Heaven was often regarded – and this is especially true of Ancient China – as being due to the fact that the sky was itself the roof of a cave. […]